ngrobert/capstone_project/README.md

 ## Project Dependencies
 This project requires python 3.7 or greater to be installed [python docs](https://wiki.python.org/moin/BeginnersGuide/Download)

+Tech stack:
+- SQLAlchemy to interact with the database
+- Postman to evaluate API endpoints
+- Heroku to host

 ### Local Environment
 To start and Development the local development server,